-She started her working life as a nurse and rose to become Federal Secretary of the Australian Nursing Federation.
-From 2010, Ged served as the elected president of the ACTU – the peak body of Australia’s union movement – where she has been fighting for better conditions for Australian workers.
+Ged started her working life as a nurse and rose to become Federal Secretary of the Australian Nursing Federation.
+From 2010, Ged served as the president of the Australian Council of Trade Unions (ACTU) – the peak body of Australia’s union movement – where she fought for better conditions for Australian workers.